 Review Criteria

-All letters of inquiry are initially reviewed by internal staff with social science expertise.
-On occasion, internal reviewers will request more information from applicants or solicit expert opinions to better assess a project.
-In general, however, given the breadth of studies proposed in letters of inquiry, internal reviewers may lack deep knowledge of an applicant’s specific area of work, so avoid disciplinary jargon and use language appropriate for an educated lay audience.
+All letters of inquiry are initially reviewed by a set of reviewers with relevant expertise.
+In general, however, given the breadth of studies proposed in letters of inquiry, reviewers may lack deep knowledge of an applicant’s specific area of work, so avoid disciplinary jargon and use language appropriate for an educated lay audience.

 - Fit with Research Interests

-- The proposed study aligns with this program’s research interests and pursues one of three aims:
+- The proposed study aligns with this program’s research interests and pursues one of two aims:

-- Building, identifying, or testing ways to improve the use of existing research evidence.
+- Building or testing ways to improve the use of existing research evidence in policy or practice.

 - The proposed study relates to the outcomes of young people between the ages of 5 and 25 in the United States.

-- The proposed study aligns with this program’s research interests and pursues one of three aims:
+- The proposed study aligns with this program’s research interests and pursues one of two aims:

 - Conceptualization and Relevance